Frankenstein (Universal film series): Reception and legacy

 Hanke described the Frankenstein series as "the most famous, influential and important of all horror series".
 Gregory William Mank wrote in his book on the Universal's Frankenstein series in 1981 that "today, few film scholars would debate the fact that Universal Studio's Frankenstein films [...] constitute the most beloved horror film series every produced".

 Several forms of media were influenced by the Frankenstein series.
 In the 1957, one of the highest-grossing films in the United Kingdom was The Curse of Frankenstein.
-When the director Terence Fisher was asked to compare his film to the original film by James Whale, Fisher responded "I wouldn't dream of comparing them!" and "[Whale's] was made some time ago. he did what he considered best.
+When the director Terence Fisher was asked to compare his film to the original film by James Whale, Fisher responded "I wouldn't dream of comparing them!" and "[Whale's] was made some time ago.
+He did what he considered best.
 Everybody's right is to express themselves sin the way they want [...]
 His was probably a greater achievement in that it was the first one".
+The Munsters premiered in CBS on September 24, 1964, with make-up that resembled that of the Frankenstein monster from the Universal series.
 In 1974, Mel Brooks' film Young Frankenstein was released which parodied the original Universal film series.
-The Munsters premiered in CBS on September 24, 1964, with make-up that resembled that of the Frankenstein monster from the Universal series.
 Brooks declared the film to be a "salute to James Whale and the wonderful directors of the past, and that beautiful black-and-white look".
 The script of the film by Gene Wilder resembles that of Son of Frankenstein and lampooned characters such as Ygor.
 The Spanish film The Spirit of the Beehive which won several European film festival honors owed material to the Frankenstein series.
 The film took place in 1940 in a small European village where a travelling film exhibitor shows them Whales Frankenstein.
 The small girls tease each other that the monster is real which leads to one of the girls searching for the monster in the countryside.